sst/guide/_chapters/logic-errors-in-lambda-functions.md

 This will deploy our faulty code to production.

-Now over on your notes app, and select a note.
+Head over on to your notes app, and select a note.
 You'll notice the page fails to load with an error alert.

 ![Error alert in notes app note page](/assets/monitor-debug-errors/error-alert-in-notes-app-note-page.png)